-While I was working on my PrizeRebel review I noticed that not many people seem to enter the raffles.
-For example, for the current gift card at the time of writing, there have only been 19 entries.
+These raffles are worth checking out, because in some cases there aren’t very many entrants.
 If the raffle is for a gift card you want, it may be worth taking a gamble with a few entries – you never know!

-This is PrizeRebel’s own Lottery where you spend 20 points to buy a ticket.
+This is PrizeRebel’s own “lottery,” where you spend 20 points to buy a ticket.
 You pick four numbers between 1 and 17 for the weekly draw.
-You can earn as little as 35 points or as much as the jackpot, which is currently sat at 7500 points.
+You can earn as little as 35 points or as much as the jackpot, which is currently sat at 1500 points.

-This is a lottery so the likelihood of winning is likely to be quite low.
-It is up to you if you want to gamble your points on this one or not.
+It is up to you if you want to gamble your points on this one or not!

 If you “like” PrizeRebel on Facebook, or read your emails from them, periodically they contain a promo code that you can redeem on the website to earn points.
 Normally you receive around five points per code redemption.
 It may only be a small reward, but it all helps with the quest for a higher points total.

 Cashing Out: Redeeming Your Points for Rewards

 A real positive to PrizeRebel is the ability to redeem a reward for as little as 200 points.
 This typically gets you a $2 gift card for Amazon.
 PayPal payouts start at 500 points for $5.

 There is a good selection of gift cards available, including those for Amazon, Starbucks and Tesco.
 There are gift cards for companies in the US and UK – and, of course, people elsewhere can use the PayPal option.

 We have successfully cashed out from PrizeRebel on MANY occasions, and not experienced any problems.

 As a Bronze or Silver level member it takes 24 hours to process a reward.
 You see a notification on your profile when it is completed, and you also receive an email.